 The main activity of the Journal in fulfilling its mission is the publication of original and innovative research papers of a high scientific standard.
 These papers should: (a) report a specific identifiable advance in knowledge that has not been published elsewhere; (b) claim no more than can be substantiated by the results; (c) be logically consistent both within themselves and within the existing body of knowledge; (d) give enough information to allow the research to be tested and repeated by competent researchers elsewhere; and (e) give due reference to previously published work relevant to the research described.
 Papers must contain a maximum of 6000 words of text, no more than six tables or figures and up to 30 references.
 The second page of the manuscript should contain the Abstract only.
 The text should then follow the sequence: Introduction, Experimental, Results, Discussion, Acknowledgements, References, Tables, Figure Captions and, finally, Figures.
 Please number the pages, and each section should also be numbered.

 These should present critical appraisals of the current status and future directions of specific areas of topical interest.
 They are not intended as exhaustive, archival literature surveys over a broad front.
-They should aim to give balanced, objective assessments by giving due reference to relevant published work and not merely represent the prejudices of individual authors or summarise only work carried out by the authors or by those with whom the authors agree.
+They give balanced, objective assessments by giving due reference to relevant published work and not merely represent the prejudices of individual authors or summarize only work carried out by the authors or by those with whom the authors agree.
 They should also avoid undue speculation.
 They may contain a maximum of 10000 words of text and no more than 60 references.

 These are intended as a means of publishing the results of studies of limited size that do not merit high-priority treatment.